elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-common-risk-factors-associated-with-youth-violence-incidents-such-as-stabbings-and-shootings.md

 url: /learn/psychology/questions/what-are-the-common-risk-factors-associated-with-youth-violence-incidents-such-as-stabbings-and-shootings
 score: -1.0
 related_article1:
-    id: 164066
+    id: 164065
-    title: How is virtual reality integrated into therapeutic practices and what are its potential benefits?
+    title: >-
+        What are the primary techniques and tools used in biofeedback therapy?
     subject: Psychology
-    url: /learn/psychology/questions/how-is-virtual-reality-integrated-into-therapeutic-practices-and-what-are-its-potential-benefits
+    url: /learn/psychology/questions/what-are-the-primary-techniques-and-tools-used-in-biofeedback-therapy
 related_article2:
-    id: 164066
+    id: 164063
-    title: How is virtual reality integrated into therapeutic practices and what are its potential benefits?
+    title: >-
+        What is the systemic approach of Multisystemic Therapy (MST) and which populations does it target?
     subject: Psychology
-    url: /learn/psychology/questions/how-is-virtual-reality-integrated-into-therapeutic-practices-and-what-are-its-potential-benefits
+    url: /learn/psychology/questions/what-is-the-systemic-approach-of-multisystemic-therapy-mst-and-which-populations-does-it-target
 related_article3:
-    id: 164055
+    id: 164058
-    title: What are the key differences between early practices and modern approaches in forensic treatment?
+    title: >-
+        Describe the age crime curve and discuss the factors that influence its development.
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-differences-between-early-practices-and-modern-approaches-in-forensic-treatment
+    url: /learn/psychology/questions/describe-the-age-crime-curve-and-discuss-the-factors-that-influence-its-development
 related_article4:
+    id: 164061
+    title: >-
+        What are the main findings and implications of research in systemic treatments for psychopathology?
+    subject: Psychology
+    url: /learn/psychology/questions/what-are-the-main-findings-and-implications-of-research-in-systemic-treatments-for-psychopathology
+related_article5:
     id: 164060
+    title: >-
-    title: Define psychopathology and explain the importance of diagnostic criteria in its treatment.
+        Define psychopathology and explain the importance of diagnostic criteria in its treatment.
     subject: Psychology
     url: /learn/psychology/questions/define-psychopathology-and-explain-the-importance-of-diagnostic-criteria-in-its-treatment
-related_article5:
-    id: 164066
-    title: How is virtual reality integrated into therapeutic practices and what are its potential benefits?
-    subject: Psychology
-    url: /learn/psychology/questions/how-is-virtual-reality-integrated-into-therapeutic-practices-and-what-are-its-potential-benefits
 ---

 &nbsp;